pjames266/cryptography-research-journal/README.md

   ![](https://upload.wikimedia.org/wikipedia/commons/thumb/5/50/AES_%28Rijndael%29_Round_Function.png/375px-AES_%28Rijndael%29_Round_Function.png)
 #### Round Function Visulization

   - Easily reversible with knowledge of key
   - [Video](https://www.youtube.com/watch?v=O4xNJsjtN6E)
   - Quantum Resistant because no public key
   - Most Websites use 128 bit but stuff to stay encrypted for sure for 30+years uses 256 bit AES

+### 3DES Encryption

+3DES (Triple Data Encryption Standard) is a symmetric encryption algorithm that is derived from the original Data Encryption Standard (DES) algorithm.
+It is a block cipher that operates on blocks of data and uses a combination of symmetric key operations to provide encryption and decryption.

+3DES applies the DES algorithm three times to each data block, using a different key for each iteration.
+The algorithm is structured as follows:

+1. Key Generation: Three independent keys, typically of 56 bits each, are generated or derived.

+2. Encryption: The data block is divided into smaller blocks, typically 64 bits in size.
+Each block undergoes the following process:
+   a.
+The block is encrypted using the first key using the DES algorithm.
+   b.
+The resulting ciphertext is then decrypted using the second key using the DES algorithm.
+   c.
+The intermediate result is then encrypted again using the third key using the DES algorithm.
+   d.
+The final ciphertext is the output of the third encryption.

+3. Decryption: The decryption process is the reverse of the encryption process.
+The ciphertext is decrypted using the third key, then encrypted using the second key, and finally decrypted using the first key.

+By applying DES three times in this manner, 3DES provides increased security compared to the original DES algorithm.
+It effectively uses a key length of 168 bits (56 bits x 3) while retaining compatibility with the existing DES infrastructure.

+However, it's important to note that 3DES is now considered relatively weak for modern cryptographic standards due to its key size and computational limitations.
+It has been largely replaced by more secure and efficient symmetric encryption algorithms such as AES (Advanced Encryption Standard).

 ## Asymmetric Encryption
 - Has a public key known to all as well as a private key, ie. different key decrypts than encrypts.